 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 |2008||book about the mine by Jean Luc Espérou published.|

 The mining followed a cleft which was filled with a quartz vein containing copper bearing minerals like azurite and malachite.
 Less common are the ores tetrahedrite and chalcopyrite.

 Les mines de Pioch Farrus (Pioch Farrus Mine) is an ancient copper mine, which was mined 5,000 years ago during the Chalcolithic.
 It is the oldest copper mine of France.
 The underground tour shows a 200 m long tunnel, where copper for axes, awls, pearls, and daggers was mined.
 It shows remains of three periods of mining: prehistoric, Roman and 19th century.

 The whole area is rich in prehistoric mining remains.
 There are several deposits of copper minerals in the area, which were mined at eight locations: Font de Nuque, Vallarade, Pioch Farrus, La Roussignole, Mougno, Combemalle, Autimergues, and Mas Rouch.
-The ore was processed and the smelted on seven locations: Roque Fenestre, Valat Grand, Capitelle du Broum, Pioch Farrus, Pioch de Jaffet, Pitrous, and Mougno.
+The ore was processed and then smelted on seven locations: Roque Fenestre, Valat Grand, Capitelle du Broum, Pioch Farrus, Pioch de Jaffet, Pitrous, and Mougno.
 At the Pioch Farrus location there are nine mines.

-The tour is very easy and possible for handicapped, as the 200 m of tunnel are completely flat.
+The tour is very easy and possible for persons with a handicap, as the 200 m of tunnel are completely flat.
 Helmets are provided.
 There is a small exhibition and first introductions are given on a computer.